Discovering I Have Celiac Disease

 About one week after I had my lab work done, I got the dreaded phone call from my doctor that they had received my results and they want to see me again in the office.
 From the time that I received that call to the time that I had my follow up appointment, I was a major mess freaking out about why they would need to see me again.
 My brain was flooded with all the different things that could have been wrong with me.
 Not one of those things that crossed my mind was Celiac Disease.

 When I went to my follow up appointment, the doctor let me know they received all the test back and they were all normal, except for one.
 My tTG IgA antibody test came back positive for Celiac Disease.

 The doctor gave me a pamphlet that briefly explained Celiac Disease and gave me a referral for a Gastroenterologist Doctor.
 She told me that GI would take care of me from there and let me know that I needed to go on a gluten free diet.

 At this time, I had no idea what Celiac Disease was, and I certainly did not know what gluten was.
 I had only heard about gluten because it had become a popular diet trend, but besides that, I knew absolutely nothing about it.
 Obviously, I had a lot of reading to do.

-The GI let me know that they would not know for sure until they confirmed it with an endoscopy examine, and to do this, I would need to remain on a diet that included gluten.
+The GI let me know that they would not know for sure if it was Celiac or not until they confirmed it with an endoscopy examine.
+To do this, I would need to remain on a diet that included gluten.

-When I woke up from my endoscopy, they let me know that by looking around the intestinal tract, there was no visible sign of damage from the disease.
+When I woke up from my endoscopy, the doctor let me know that there was no visible sign of damage from the disease.
 This was hard to hear.
-My first thought was, if it was not Celiac Disease, then what was causing all of my symptoms?
-However, the GI did let me know that they took a biopsy of my small intestine, and once they get the results from that, it would confirm if I had the disease or not.
+My first thought was, well, if it was not Celiac Disease, then what is causing all of my symptoms?

 Below is a list of symptoms that I suffered from and I now know are related to Celiac Disease: